Miguel Cotto: Return to light middleweight

 There were negotiations from January 2016 for a fight between Cotto and former four-weight division champion Juan Manuel Márquez.
 The main issue between both camps being the weight issue with Marquez looking to fight at no more than 147lbs and Cotto looking to fight at 155lb catchweight.
-Miguel Cotto Promotions told ESPN.com that negotiations had broke down on August 2 as both camps could not settle on what weight the fight would be at.
+Miguel Cotto Promotions told ESPN.com that negotiations had broken down on August 2 as both camps could not settle on what weight the fight would be at.
 Cotto still planning to return to the ring in December.

 Cancelled James Kirkland fight

-Miguel Cotto Promotions told Ringtv.com that a deal had been finalized for Cotto's ring return on February 25, 2017, against veteran American boxer James Kirkland (32-2, 28 KOs) at The Ford Center at The Star in Frisco, Texas on HBO PPV.
+Miguel Cotto Promotions told Ringtv.com that a deal had been finalized for Cotto's ring return on February 25, 2017, against veteran American boxer James Kirkland (32–2, 28 KOs) at The Ford Center at The Star in Frisco, Texas, on HBO PPV.
 This would be Cotto's first fight since a decision loss to Canelo Alvarez in November 2015.
 It would also be Kirkland's first fight since May 2015 where he was knocked out by Alvarez.
 The contracts were signed and the fight was agreed on December 13, 2016, for an agreed catchweight of 153 pounds.
 The fight was postponed on February 2, after Kirkland cut his nose, this was later revealed as a fracture, eventually cancelling the card.

 On May 18, 2017, sources confirmed that Cotto had parted ways with promoter Roc Nation Sports.
 One of the main reasons for the split was due to not having an opponent lined up even though he mentioned 2017 would be his last year in the sport and he would like to have had two fights.
-A fight with Japanese boxer Yoshihiro Kamegai (27-3-2, 24 KOs) was penciled in for June 24, but fell through.
+A fight with Japanese boxer Yoshihiro Kamegai (27–3–2, 24 KOs) was penciled in for June 24, but fell through.
 HBO also did not back the fight.

 On May 31, 2017, it was announced that Cotto signed a multi fight deal with Golden Boy Promotions.
 Part of the deal included to showcase Miguel Cotto Promotions developing prospects, revitalize boxing in Puerto Rico as well as co-promote Cotto's upcoming fights.
 Golden Boy would also televise fights from Puerto Rico, something that hadn't been done in 2003, live on ESPN.